 If you don’t want to spend a lot of money on a live TV streaming service, Philo could be the right choice for you.
 The platform, which started in 2017, offers a long list of entertainment channels and impressive features like unlimited DVR storage — all for an affordable monthly price.

-While it may not suit sports fanatics or those wanting to stay on top of local news, Philo does cater to a wide range of TV tastes.
+While it may not suit sports fanatics or those wanting to stay on top of local news, Philo does cater to a wide range of TV tastes with it’s variety of channels.
 Piqued your interest?
 Then read on for a rundown of Philo’s packages, pricing options, and available channels.
 Check out our Cord Cutters News Philo review for more details.

 Philo packages and pricing